jh83/jh83.github.io/_posts/2022-01-19-axis-thingsboard-lpv.md

 The Admin dashboard also provides an interface for the "administrator" to manually set a specific vehicle as in/out if any miscount would occur in the system/camera.
 The Admin dashboard also displays per-vehicle statistics.

 Admin dashboard - City view.
 Displays all assets of type *parkingLocation* based on their latitude/longitude attributes.
-Shows the name, free spaces and the total amount of spaces in the label:
+The map shows the name, free spaces and the total amount of spaces as *labels* for each location:

 [![City_View]({{ BASE_PATH }}/assets/images/axis-thingsboard-lpv/cityview.png)]({{ BASE_PATH }}/assets/images/axis-thingsboard-lpv/cityview.png)

 Admin Dashboard - Garage view.
-Shown after clicking an icon in the *city view*.
-Show a graph of the space utilization in the selected *parkingLocation* asset as well as a list of all the *vehicle* assets related to the *parkingLocation*.
+Shown after clicking "any" of the icons in the *city view*.
+This view shows a graph of the space utilization in the selected *parkingLocation* asset as well as a list of all the *vehicle* assets related to the *parkingLocation*.
 The list shows "parked" status for each vehicle asset:

 [![Garage_View]({{ BASE_PATH }}/assets/images/axis-thingsboard-lpv/garageview.png)]({{ BASE_PATH }}/assets/images/axis-thingsboard-lpv/garageview.png)